For and Since with Present Perfect Tense

-We often use for and since with the present perfect tense.
+We often use for and since with perfect tenses:

-- We use for to talk about a period of time - 5 minutes, 2 weeks, 6 years.
+- We use for to talk about a period of time: five minutes, two weeks, six years

-- I have been here for 20 minutes.
+- I have been here for twenty minutes.

 - I have been here since 9 o'clock.